mpiccirilli/weatheR/README.md

 getStationsByCity
 -----
-This function will download the k-nearest stations to a given city.
-These function downlaod each year of data for the k-nearest stations (default = 5) for each city, so these functions will take some time to run.
+This function will downlaod each year of data for the k-nearest stations (default = 5) for each city, so it will take some time to run.
+The output of the function is a list of two:
+1) dl_status:  This is the status of attempting to download each year of each station.
+2) station_data: This is a list of dataframes with the station data

 ```{r}
 stations <- getStationsByCity(cities, station.list, begin = 2012, end = 2013)